IAmSuyogJadhav/IAmSuyogJadhav/README.md

 ### Hi there 👋
-I am Suyog Jadhav, a final year undergraduate student at IIT Dhanbad.
+I am Suyog Jadhav, a master's student at UiT Norway.

 - 🔭 I’m currently working on deep learning.
-- :mortar_board: I’m currently pursuing a major in electronics and communication engineering.
+- :mortar_board: I’m currently pursuing a master's in computer science.
 - :book: I'm looking forward to learning the mathematics behind machine learning.
 - :computer: Apart from deep learning, I also take interest in  graphic design and building web apps around my projects.
 - 📫 Reach out to me @IAmSuyogJadhav on all major social platforms.